LennartEgb/vec2compose/README.md

 ## Setup

-Run `./gradlew assembleCli` to generate the native binary that is generated in `dist` folder.
+Run `./gradlew assembleCli` to generate the native binary that is located in the `dist` folder.
 Add the `dist` folder to `PATH` and use it everywhere.

 ## Usage